NAPF1/Meal-Planner/README.md

 # Future Work

-* Utilize OpenAI api to allow for meal suggestions based off user imputed ingredients
+* Utilize OpenAI api to allow for meal suggestions based off user inputted ingredients
 * Add recipes for new meals or for suggested meals
 * Allow for integration of Instacart or similar api to buy ingredients and have them delivered based off of what is displayed   on our site.